chris-fison/aws-lz/README.md

  - . code
  - git checkout -b production

-You'll at this point probably want to push the cloned git up to your own git repo, once done read the rest of the docucumentation as theres further configuration needed and I explain what things do.
+You'll at this point probably want to get the cloned git up to your own git repo, once done read the rest of the docucumentation below as theres further configuration needed and I explain what things do.

-How to Use?

-.devcontainer
+### Ok, so what did I just do and what am I looking at?

+Firstly, let me go through the folder structure of what you should see in VSC.

+**.devcontainer**

  - devcontainer.json
  - dockerfile
  - post-start.sh

 This contains all your Docker components which your local system will use to build out the container.

-You can modify the extentions if you don't need them, but the idea is your team would use the same extentions, so everyone is using the same version.
+You can modify the extentions if you don't need them, but the idea is your team would use the same extentions, so everyone is using the same version of terraform etc.

-A few standouts here are formatting code when saved, such as correct indentation.
+A few standouts here are formatting code when saved, such as correct indentation, or rainbox indentation so its easier to see, handy for JSON.

 Once you've built the container you can use the filter @installed to see what's there.

-.github
+**.github**

  - terraform.yml

 This contains all your github action components which your git account will use to build out its container to run Terraform code.